nzuguem/philips-hue-automation-operator/README.md

 Your goal is to deploy the controller in your cluster.

+> ⚠️ By default, a Docker container uses UTC as its timezone.
+All the timestamps and operations inside the Docker container are based on Coordinated Universal Time, regardless of the host machine’s timezone.
+This standardization ensures the smooth running of applications in different geographical locations.
+However, there may be instances where you need to set a different timezone within a Docker container.
+>
+> In order for the controller to run automations correctly, you must adapt your time zone in [application.properties](src/main/resources/application.properties) : `quarkus.kubernetes.env.vars.TZ=<YOUR_TIMEZONE>`

 ## Go PROD 🚀
 1. Build the Docker image using Minikube's Docker daemon, Docker images will be directly accessible in the Kubernetes cluster, without the need for a registry.
 ```bash